 Tina Fey talks working with Lindsay Lohan again in new "Mean Girls"

-Twenty years after the original "Mean Girls" movie charmed audiences, its newest iteration, "Mean Girls: The Musical," has debuted at No. 1 at the weekend box office.
-This latest film, a blend of the original 2004 hit and the Broadway musical adaptation, marks a return for the franchise.
+Twenty years after the original "Mean Girls" movie charmed audiences, its newest iteration has debuted at No. 1 at the weekend box office.
+This latest "Mean Girls" film, a blend of the original 2004 hit and the Broadway musical adaptation, marks a return for the franchise.

 Tina Fey, the creative force behind the original screenplay and Broadway show, reprises her role as Ms. Norbury, the math teacher.